wearefair/interview/engineering/README.md

 Someone creates a line of credit for 1000$ and 35% APR.

-They draws 500$ on day one so his remaining credit limit is 500$ and his balance is 500$.
+They draws 500$ on day one so their remaining credit limit is 500$ and their balance is 500$.
 They keeps the money drawn for 30 days.
 They should owe 500$ * 0.35 / 365 * 30 = 14.38$ worth
 of interest on day 30.
 Total payoff amount would be 514.38$